Table of Contents

 • For better randomness and flexibility, it’s recommended to use the newer <random> library, which provides superior randomness and control over distributions.

-Practical Applications of C++ Random Numbers
+Practical Applications of Random Number Generator C++

 Now that we know how to generate random numbers in C++, let’s explore some of the practical uses of these numbers: